(Inflammation of Optic Nerve)

 Visual evoked potential test

-Your doctor may need pictures of your body structures.
+Your doctor may need pictures of your internal bodily structures.
 This can be done with an

 Your doctor may also need to evaluate you for spinal cord problems.
 This can be done with a somatosensory evoked potentials test.